Instant Payment Notifications (IPN)

 - We will preserve any url-parameters you add to the

 callback_uri(so you could receive a POST request to http://example.com/ipn?user=12345).

 What to do when you receive an IPN

 When you receive an IPN, you should use the relevant API call to look up the object’s updated information.
 For example, if you received an IPN for a checkout, you would receive the

 checkout_id in the HTTP request POST data.
 You would then make the /checkout call to look up the new information for the checkout.

 IPNs themselves don’t include state information.
 The canonical source for information about the object is the relevant API call (ex /checkout).
 We do this so that you don’t have to verify the IPN itself.
 Because HTTPS/SSL verifies the identity of the server you are making API calls to, you will always know that the updated information you are receiving is correct.
 If we sent object information in the IPN itself, you would have to verify the authenticity of the information (via signed request, etc).
 The IPN is only a notification that the state on an object has changed and you should look up the new information.

 We will batch IPNs for the same object that are very close together.
 So if a checkout goes from state new to authorized to captured immediately, you will only receive one IPN and when you look up the state of the checkout it will be “captured”.
 The advantage of doing this is that it prevents us from overwhelming your server(s) with HTTP requests and it prevents your app from having to build complicated logic around sequential state changes.
 Your app should only care about the latest state the object is in.

-callback_uri returns a non-200 response code when we make a HTTP request, we will consider the IPN to have failed.
+callback_uri returns a non-200 response code when we make a HTTP request (including network retries), we will consider the IPN to have failed.
 If the IPN fails, we will retry at least 6 times:

 - The 1st retry will happen 15 minutes after the initial attempt,